Is It Worth Grading Sports Cards in 2026?

 Use CrackorKeep Before You Submit

-CrackorKeep is a free sports card pre-grading app that gives you a grade estimate before you spend anything.
+CrackorKeep is a free sports card pre-grading app that gives you a grade estimate before you spend anything — which matters even more with PSA’s cheaper tiers closed.
 Upload your card photos — front, back, corner close-ups — and get:

 - Estimated grade on the PSA 1-10 scale